Saro0800/Robotic-manipulators-reachability-space-modeling/README.md

 **Keywords**: Robotic Manipulators, Reachability Space, Ellipsoid Modeling, Optimization.

+## Prerequisites
+Before installing and using this repo, please be sure to meet the following prerequisites:
+1. **Python version**: Make sure you have Python 3.8.0 or higher installed.
+You can download it from [here](https://www.python.org/downloads/).
+2. **ROS**: You need to have **ROS Noetic** installed.
+For the installation, please check the [official website](https://wiki.ros.org/noetic/Installation/Ubuntu).
+3. **Rviz**: although not strictly necessar, it is suggested to have the Rviz ROS package installed, in order to try all the features of the proposed code.
+You can install by executing the following command:
+    ```
+    sudo apt-get install ros-noetic-rviz
+    ```
+4. **Needed libraries**: please make sure to install all the libraries needed to run the code by executing the command:
+    ```
+    pip install -r requirements.txt
+    ```

 ## Point cloud generation
 This tool allows to generate a point cloud representing the reachability space starting from the URDF of a robot.